-By: Danny Bradford, President of Resorts & Hospitality
+By: Danny Bradford, CEO, Resorts Division

 There is direct correlation between effective support service partnerships and improved guest satisfaction, increased bookings, and enhanced resort atmosphere.
 Here are just a few key factors that make these partnerships successful.

 Removing operational burdens allows resort managers to focus on guest satisfaction.

 Extensive administrative tasks and operational details can overwhelm resort management staff and negatively impact guest satisfaction as attention to detail can often be lost in the shuffle.
 Resort managers spend around 40-60% of their time dealing with these tasks and issues, but the integration of a support service partnership can liberate the management team from spending valuable time on operational components.
 Additionally, support service providers can alleviate recruiting and training woes by implementing programs that ensure quality outcomes are achieved, and that the right people are being hired for the job.
 In turn, this allows for the resort management team to focus greater attention on guest satisfaction improvements.